What is Toughened Glass?

 Toughened glass is, therefore, strong and safer to use in windows and doors in vulnerable areas around your home.

-How Do You Tell If A Window Has Toughened Glass?
+How Do You Tell If a Window Has Toughened Glass?